-Chinese doctors, together with experts from the United States, conducted the world’s first ultra-minimally invasive brain surgery using Human Connectom technology based on artificial intelligence.
+Chinese doctors and experts from the United States conducted the world’s first ultra-minimally invasive brain surgery using Human Connectom technology based on artificial intelligence.
 The surgery took place at Donglei Shanghai Brain Surgery.

 A brain tumor was successfully removed from a 63-year-old patient during a 40-minute operation through a hole the size of a nail cap.
 As noted by the surgeon of the Shanghai hospital Huo Junfeng, who led the operation, usually in minimally invasive neurosurgery, a bone flap with a diameter of 2.5-3 cm is removed.

-“Surgery with such a small opening can most protect patients’ brain function, have the least impact on it and provide a faster recovery,” he added.
-“However, such an extremely small cut places higher demands on positioning and preoperative planning.”
+“Surgery with such a small opening can most protect patients’ brain function, have the least impact on it, and provide a faster recovery,” he added.
+“However, such a tiny cut places higher demands on positioning and preoperative planning.”

 AI improves accuracy in surgery.